ant1isbusy/Snakepy/README.md

 If the snake collides with the walls or it loses all its lives, the game ends.

-In the end the user can enter his or her name and the last 4 users are saved to a history.txt file.
+In the end the user can enter their name and the last 4 users are saved to a history.txt file.